 That’s not an ideal way of working.
 It’s almost like making two different films.
 Honestly, I haven’t really seen the English version of that film so I don’t know how different they are.
 I say that language and words are not important, but I think I have to admit that it changes the character when you switch to another language.
 It feels like you’re playing two characters, basically, and it’s time consuming and exhausting.'I say that language and words are not important, but I think I have to admit that it changes the character when you switch to another language.' - Anders Danielsen LieClick To Tweet

 7R: We’ve talked a bit about Oslo, August 31st by Joachim Trier.
-What are the differences in your experiences of working with Paul Greengrass and Joachim?
+What are the differences in your experiences of working with Paul Greengrass on 22 July and Joachim?

 Paul is very different.
 He gives you a lot of freedom.
 He doesn’t direct you a lot.
 He doesn’t say very much.
 He has this very messy mise en scene with a lot of angles and this documentary style.
 I think it’s a lot of fun working like that.
 But if you’re a control freak, and if you want everything to be very meticulously planned, you would probably have challenges working with Paul because you have to love that chaos that he’s creating consciously.'If you’re a control freak, and you want everything to be very meticulously planned, you'd probably have challenges working with Paul because you have to love that chaos that he’s creating consciously.' - Anders Danielsen LieClick To Tweet